Comedian Leslie Jordan, known for his roles on "Will & Grace" and "American Horror Story," dies at 67

 "What he lacked in height he made up for in generosity and greatness as a son, brother, artist, comedian, partner and human being," his representative added.
 "Knowing that he has left the world at the height of both his professional and personal life is the only solace one can have today."

-The 67-year-old actor and comedian appeared in movies, and television shows and was an accomplished stage actor and playwright.
-Jordan appeared in a number of movies including "The United States vs. Billie Holiday," "Ski Patrol" and "The Help," CBS News Los Angeles reported.
+The 67-year-old actor and comedian appeared in movies and television shows and was an accomplished stage actor and playwright.
+Jordan appeared in a number of films including "The United States vs. Billie Holiday," "Ski Patrol" and "The Help."

 But he was best known for his recurring role as Beverly Leslie on the NBC sitcom "Will & Grace," for which he won an Emmy for Outstanding Guest Actor in a Comedy Series in 2006.